2) Learnable Camera Models

 With this new theory in hand, let us return to our quest to find a representation for the rotational component of our camera.
 We now know that we are looking for a continous representation of \(\mathrm{SO}(3)\).
 We had previously considered Euler angles and quaternions.
 Are either of these representations continuous?
 It turns out that the answer is no!
 In fact, Zhou and Barnes et al. show that for 3D rotations, all Euclidean representations of 4 or fewer dimensions are discontinuous.
 They go on to derive 5 and 6 dimensional representations that are continuous.
 Here is an excellent figure that visually summarizes their result.

 You may be asking yourself if this actually matters in practice.
 Is using a discontinous representation like quaternions or Euler angles really going to effect the process of learning a rotation?
-The answer is emphatically, yes!
-The authors also performed a series of experiments to validate their work, and all of their experiments showed a clear difference in performance.
+The anwer will depend on the details of the optimization problem.
+Perhaps the rotation that is being optimized can be initialized very close to the true solution, such that discontinuities in the selected representation space are never encountered.
+Or, perhaps the rotation optimization can be further constrained to a single dimension.
+In these scenarios, you could probably get away with using an Euler angle representation, provided you are mindful of the discontinuous nature of that representation.
+For general rotation optimization problems, discontinuous representations can absolutely cause performance issues.
+The authors performed a series of experiments to validate their work, and all of their experiments showed a clear difference in performance for general rotation estimation tasks.
 Here is a snapshot of their sanity check experiment results.
 Look at the difference in maximum errors between their continuous 5 and 6D representations and other approaches.
-Using a continuous representation can mean the difference between 180 degrees and 2 degrees of rotational error.
+Using a continuous representation can mean the difference between 180 degrees and 2 degrees of rotational error!

 Now let’s look at how to implement \(f: R \rightarrow X\) with \(R = \mathbb{R}^6\).
 We begin by taking the first 3 elements of \(r \in R\), treat them as a single vector \(\in \mathbb{R}^3\), and normalize the vector to create a unit vector that we will call \(\hat{x}\).
 Next, we take the second 3 elements of \(r\), treat them as a single vector \(\in \mathbb{R}^3\), project the vector onto a plane such that it is orthogonal to \(\hat{x}\), and then normalize it to create a unit vector that we will call \(\hat{y}\).
 Finally, we take a cross product \(\hat{z} = \hat{x} \times \hat{y}\).
 We have recovered a basis \(\{ \hat{x}, \hat{y}, \hat{z}\}\) that defines a rotation in 3D.
 Notice that this is a valid representation, because the property \(\forall x \in X, f \circ g(x) = x\) holds true.
 It is also a continuous representation because \(g\) is continuous.
 This is all we will say about this paper here, but I encourage you to read it in detail as the authors do an great job of presenting and explaining their work.